hrb0/reg/metric/README.md

-# K-Medicon Sub2
+# REG2025
 <img a=https://github.com/user-attachments/assets/513dbb0b-d30c-4eb5-abbd-c1e3fc7c3234>

+You can test by replacing the file in the `reg/metric/json` directory with the JSON file you want to evaluate.

 ## Metrics
 1. Install python pakcage in your environment (docker, conda, ...)
 ```
 pip install -r requirements.txt
 ```
-- Any Embedding Models can used for simple test when training, but BioLLM will be used for Public Test and Private Test.
+- Any Embedding Models can used for simple test when training, but BioLLM will be used for Test Phase.
 - Ref: <a href=https://huggingface.co/aaditya/Llama3-OpenBioLLM-8B> Llama3-OpenBioLLM-8B </a>

 2. Download Scispacy Model.